learn-co-curriculum/ds-introduction-to-derivatives-lab/README.md

 lin_function = [(4, 1), (15, 0)]
 ```

-We can plot the function by calculating outputs at a range of x values.
-Note that we use our `output_at` function to calculate the output at each individual x value.
+We can plot the function by calculating outputs at a range of $x$ values.
+Note that we use our `output_at` function to calculate the output at each individual $x$ value.

 ```python